Zoot Suit Riots: Pachucas

-Prelude

-Following the Sleepy Lagoon case, U.S. service personnel got into violent altercations with young Mexican Americans in zoot suits in San Jose, Oakland, San Diego, Delano, Los Angeles, and smaller cities and towns in California.
-During this period, the immense war buildup attracted tens of thousands of new workers to factories and shipyards in the West Coast, including African Americans from the South in the second wave of the Great Migration.

-The most serious ethnic conflicts erupted in Los Angeles.
-Two altercations between military personnel and zoot suiters catalyzed the larger riots.
-The first occurred on May 30, 1943, at around 8:00 p.m., four days before the start of the riots.
-A dozen sailors, including Seaman Second Class Joe Dacy Coleman, were walking down Main Street in Los Angeles when they spotted a group of Mexican women on the opposite side.
-The group, except for Coleman, crossed the street to speak to the women.
-Coleman continued, walking past two zoot suiters when the sailor turned and grabbed the arm of one of the young men.

 Riots

 Attacks begin

 On the night of June 3, 1943, about eleven sailors got off a bus and started walking along Main Street in Downtown Los Angeles.
-Encountering a group of young Mexicans in zoot suits, they got into an argument.
+Encountering a group of young Mexican Americans in zoot suits, they got into an argument which resulted in Seaman Second Class Joe Dacy Coleman being knocked unconscious with a broken jaw.
 The sailors later told the LAPD that they were jumped and beaten by this gang, while the zoot suiters claimed the altercation was started by the sailors.
 The LAPD responded to the incident, including many off-duty officers who identified as the Vengeance Squad.
 The officers went to the scene "seeking to clean up Main Street from what they viewed as the loathsome influence of pachuco gangs".

 The next day, 200 sailors got a convoy of about 20 taxicabs and headed for East Los Angeles, the center of Mexican-American settlement.
 The sailors spotted a group of young zoot suiters and assaulted them with clubs.
 They stripped the boys of the zoot suits and burned the tattered clothes in a pile.
 They attacked and stripped everyone they came across who were wearing zoot suits.
 Media coverage of the incidents then started to spread, inducing more people to join in the mayhem.